geekyBrewster/petHotel/README.md

-# petHotel
+# petHotel (unfinished group project)

 Your team has started a new business in Uptown for dog-enthusiasts that also need to vacation without their beloved pets.

-You will be using Trello to track your progress on this application.
+You will be using Trello to track your progress on this application, and you will be using this project to practice git branching.

-As an MVP, you will create an application that allows owners to
+Create an application that allows owners to:
   - check in their pet
   - check out their pet
   - update their pet's info
   - remove their pet altogether
 You'll use CRUD to make this happen.

-**IMPORTANT**: Please include a database.sql file in your submitted Git repo that has all the queries you used to create your database and tables.

-Implementation Details

-Guidance on how to build your app.

-__Database Tables__

-Create a new database called pet_hotel and add the following tables.
-Don't forget to add your primary and foreign keys!

-*Table 1: Owners*
-Because owners can have multiple pets, it's best to include this in a separate table.
-Columns
-  - first name
-  - last name

-*Table 2: Pets*
-Remember that pets must belong to an owner.
-Columns
-  - name
-  - breed
-  - color

-*Table 3: Visits*
-We'll keep a log of each visit.
-Remember that visits must be linked to a pet.
-Columns
-  - check-in date
-  - check-out date

-__Views__
-This app will have one page: Owners and Pets

-Submitting the Owner Registration form will add a new owner to the owners table.
-- The Pets form includes a <select> drop-down list that needs to be populated with data from the owners table.
-Submitting this form will add a new pet to the pets table.
-HINT: In addition to displaying the name, make sure to keep track of each owner's id.
-- The Pets table is ultimately populated with data from the owners, pets, and visits table.
-(Research LEFT OUTER JOIN if you hit a snag with this.)
-- The owner name should be displayed, but not editable.
-- All of the pet data displayed should be editable.
-- Clicking the Go button under the Update column should update the pets table.
-- Clicking the Go button under the Delete column should delete the pet from the pets table.
-HINT: Delete any visits for this pet before deleting it from the pets table.
-- The Check-In/Check-out button will default to displaying IN when a pet is first created.
-- Checking in a pet is done by inserting the current date into the check-in date column of the visits table.
-A checked-in pet will have a button that displays OUT.
-- Checking out a pet is done by updating the check-out date column record in the visits table.

-** Hard Mode **

-Create a second page for the application: Visits.

-The Visits page will display the check-in data for each pet.
-Pets that are checked in, but not checked out should appear first in the list.
-We should see the following data:
-  - Pet name
-  - Check-in date
-  - Checkout date

-There is no mockup for this page, so be creative and do your best!
+# Technologies
+* JQuery
+* Node
+* Express
+* PostgreSQL
+* git & Github
+* Trello

+# Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+# Prerequisites

+What things you need to install the software and how to install them

+Give examples
+Installing

+A step by step series of examples that tell you have to get a development env running

+End with an example of getting some data out of the system or using it for a little demo

+# Deployment

+Add additional notes about how to deploy this on a live system

+# Authors

+Amanda Kirchner, Antonio Rice, Dexter St. Pierre, Alecia Hodges

+# License

+This project is licensed under the MIT License - see the LICENSE.md file for details

+# Acknowledgments

+Prime Digital Academy staff for the base project files